goessl/vector/README.md

 Hilbert space stuff
 - `v.absq()`: Return the sum of absolute squares of the coefficients.
 - `abs(v)`: Return the Euclidean/L2-norm.
 Return the square root of `vecabsq`.
-- `v @ w`: Return the real dot product of two vectors.
-No argument is complex conjugated.
-All coefficients are used as is.
+- `v @ w`: Return the inner product of two vectors without conjugation.

 vector space stuff
 - `v + w`: Return the vector sum.